Penne Arrabbiata, easy & quick!

 Penne arrabbiata ingredients

-Pasta: traditionally, the arrabbiata sauce is served with penne rigate (with a ridged surface instead of smooth), but rigatoni and spaghetti work just fine.
-Go for premium quality pasta, possibly trafilata al bronzo (bronze cut) and cooked until al dente.
+Pasta: Traditionally, the arrabbiata sauce is served with penne rigate (with a ridged surface instead of smooth), but rigatoni and spaghetti work fine.
+Go for premium quality pasta, possibly trafilata al bronzo (bronze cut), and cook until al dente.
 My favorite brands are Garofalo and Rummo.

-Tomatoes: good-quality whole peeled tomatoes are great.
-They are fleshier and less watery than their diced counterparts, but good finely chopped tomatoes or diced tomatoes are ok too.
+Tomatoes: Good-quality whole peeled tomatoes are great.
+They are fleshier and less watery than their diced counterparts, but good finely chopped tomatoes or diced tomatoes are okay, too.
 My favorite brand for canned tomatoes is Mutti.

-Chili fakes: fresh or dried chili (or crushed red pepper flakes) are a must, but feel free to adjust the amount according to your taste.
+Chili fakes: Fresh or dried chili (or crushed red pepper flakes) are a must, but adjust the amount according to your taste.

-Herbs: either fresh parsley or basil work fine, they both add fresh herbal notes to the spicy sauce.
-But this is meant to be a fuss-free recipe, so skip the fresh herbs if you don’t have any.
+Herbs: Either fresh parsley or basil works fine; they both add fresh herbal notes to the spicy sauce.
+But this is a fuss-free recipe, so skip the fresh herbs if you have none.

-Cheese: pecorino cheese or parmesan cheese are common addition to this penne arrabbiata recipe, however, feel free to skip the cheese because the vegan option will taste equally delicious.
+Cheese: Pecorino or parmesan cheese are common additions to this penne arrabbiata recipe; however, feel free to skip the cheese because the vegan option will taste equally delicious.

 Close-up of a bowl full of penne arrabbiata with fresh parsley.